Right to Information Policy

 Trust meeting are held monthly and committee meetings re held on a quarterly basis.

 The Chief Executive Officer is the most senior employee of the Trust.
-Six general Managers report to the CEO, and are responsible for departments including Corporate Services, Commercial, Events and Operations, Properties, Membership & Marketing and Major Projects.
+Nine General Managers report to the CEO, and are responsible for departments including Commercial, Communications, Heritage and Government Relations, Events, Executive Services, Facilities, Finance, Human Resources, Membership, Marketing and ICT and Strategy and Projects.

 The Trust includes an organisation chart in every annual report.